roman-milk/roman-milk.github.io/not-so-fun-games.md

  Blinking back salty tears she concentrated on speaking clearly.
 "My name is Cock-hole, Master."
 This was particularly hard to say after gaining some self- worth when told she was to leave the basement with her master.
 Being reminded in this way of her role in life was unnecessarily cruel.
 She knew what she was.
 She was nothing more than a sex object.

  Recognising this lowly position meant she had to rein back all feelings, so as to become nothing more than the name implied.
 'Cock-hole', she repeated to herself silently.
 With just a moment's hesitation, that would have earned a punishment if she were not behind him out of sight, she quickly moved to be directly behind him at the door.
-Report_Story #2